 Customize Your School’s Site

 Change the look and feel of your school by modifying your school theme and navigation.
-To make more advanced customizations to your school site, you can use Code Snippets & Custom CSS, Custom Text, the email template editor (Basic plan and up), and the Power Editor (Professional plan and up).
+To make more advanced customizations to your school site, you can use Code Snippets & Custom CSS, Custom Text, the email template editor (Basic plan and up), and the Power Editor (Business plan and up).

 Create Your First Course